imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 2. On the Create Web App blade, enter the following:

     a.
-App name: Enter a unique name, such as **contosoeventsweb-SUFFIX**.
+Subscription: Select your subscription.

     b.
-Subscription: Select your subscription.
+Resource group: Select the **hands-on-lab** resource group created previously.

     c.
-Resource group: Select Use existing, and select the **hands-on-lab** resource group created previously.
+Name: Enter a unique name, such as **contosoeventsweb-SUFFIX**

     d.
-OS: Select **Windows**.
+Publish: Select **Code**

     e.
-App Service plan/Location: Click to open the App Service plan blade, then select **Create new**.

-       - App service plan: Enter **contosoeventsplan-SUFFIX**

-       - Location: Select the same location you have been using for other resources in this lab.

-       - Pricing tier: Select **S1 Standard**.

-       - Select **OK**.
+Runtime stack: Select **ASP.NET V4.7**

     f.
-Publish: Select **Code**
+Operating System: Select **Windows**.

     g.
-Application Insights: Click to open the Application Insights blade, then select **Disable**.
-Select **Apply**.
+Region: Select the same location you have been using for other resources in this lab.

     h.
+Windows Plan / Sku and size: Leave the default values.

-Select **Create** to provision the Web App.
+    i.
+Select **Review and create**, and then select **Create** to provision the Web App.

     ![On the Create Web App blade, fields are set to the previously defined settings.](media/create-web-app.png "Create Web App blade")

 3. You will receive a notification in the Azure portal when the Web App deployment completes.
 From this, select Go to resource.

     ![The Azure Portal Notification displays, indicating that deployment succeeded.
 In the top corner of the notification window, a Bell (notification) icon is circled.
 At the bottom of the Deployment succeeded message, the Go to resource button is circled.](media/image52.png "Azure Portal Notification")